Zoos, as a brand, can be a hard sell and traditional methods of advertising and marketing certainly haven’t helped.

 - To learn as much as possible from observing and looking after them – caring then becomes an education.

-- To conserve, breed, and protect animals from endangerment.
+- And to conserve, breed, and protect animals from endangerment.

 In an ideal world, Zoos wouldn’t exist at all.
 In an ideal world, we’d all be living in perfect harmony with nature everywhere.